Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 #### Installing manually

-Alternatively, you may install Git-Mediawiki manually:
+Alternatively, you may install Git-MediaWiki manually:

 1. Copy or symlink `git-remote-mediawiki` to Git's exec path (run `git --exec-path` to find out where it is).
 Make sure it is called `git-remote-mediawiki` with no suffix, _not_ `git-remote-mediawiki.perl`.
 2. Ensure that `git-remote-mediawiki` is marked as executable.
 3. Optionally, do the same for `git-mw`, which contains various helper commands for Git/MediaWiki integration.
 4. Set your `PERL5LIB` environment variable to include the necessary directories: `$GIT/perl:$GIT/contrib/mw-to-git`, where `$GIT` is the path to your Git source tree.
-Without this step, you may receive errors about missing Perl dependencies `Git.pm` and/or `Git::Mediawiki.pm`.
+Without this step, you may receive errors about missing Perl dependencies `Git.pm` and/or `Git::MediaWiki.pm`.

-## Getting started with Git-Mediawiki
+## Getting started with Git-MediaWiki

 Then, the first operation you should do is cloning the remote mediawiki.
 To do so, run the command